pantheon-systems/documentation/source/content/guides/drush/01-introduction.md

 [Drush](https://github.com/drush-ops/drush) is a command-line interface for Drupal that provides a wide set of utilities to administer and maintain your site.

 Drush commands require a `settings.php` file, and it's a best practice to have one.
 Drupal 7 sites do not contain a `settings.php` file.
 However, you can copy the `sites/default/default.settings.php` to `sites/default/settings.php` via [SFTP](/sftp) or [Git](/guides/git/git-config) for Drush to work on older Drupal versions.
-Refer to [Configuring Settings.php](/guides/php/settings-php) more details.
+Refer to [Configuring Settings.php](/guides/php/settings-php) more information.

 ## Terminus Drush and Local Drush

-Refer to Drush's [install documentation](https://docs.drush.org/en/8.x/install/) for details on installing Drush locally.
+Refer to Drush's [install documentation](https://docs.drush.org/en/8.x/install/) for information on installing Drush locally.

-Drush developers should also install and utilize [Terminus](/terminus), a command-line interface that allows you to control your Pantheon account and sites.
-Virtually anything you can do in the Dashboard, you can script with Terminus.
+Drush developers should also install and use [Terminus](/terminus), a command-line interface that allows you to control your Pantheon account and sites.
+Terminus allows you to script almost every action you can complete in the Dashboard.
 It can also make remote Drush calls on your environments without having Drush installed locally.
 This eliminates incompatibility issues between local and remote installation versions of Drush.

-Terminus will use the version of Drush it finds in `vendor/bin/drush` when running Drush commands on the platform if you have a [Composer-based site](/guides/composer).
+Terminus automatically uses the version of Drush it finds in `vendor/bin/drush` when running Drush commands on the platform if you have a [Composer-based site](/guides/composer).

-You can run all of the commands below from Terminus instead of using Drush aliases.
-For example, you can run `terminus drush <site>.<env> -- cc drush` instead of `drush @pantheon.SITENAME.dev cc drush`.Refer to [Manage Drupal Sites with Terminus and Drush](/guides/terminus-drupal-site-management) for more information.
+You can run the commands below from Terminus instead of using Drush aliases.
+For example, you can run `terminus drush <site>.<env> -- cc drush` instead of `drush @pantheon.SITENAME.dev cc drush`.
+Refer to [Manage Drupal Sites with Terminus and Drush](/guides/terminus-drupal-site-management) for more information.

 ## Changelog